Andean bear

 Andean bears live in the isolated cloud forests on the slopes of the Andes Mountains.
 There are eight species of bear in the world, but the Andean bear is the only one found in South America.
 Anyone who has read the children’s stories about Paddington bear will know that he came from 'deepest, darkest Peru' which means that Paddington was an Andean bear.

-There is an EEP for this species and it is listed under Appendix I of CITES
+The species is listed under Appendix I of CITES

 IUCN Status